 Part of The Traverse Podcast series.

-A transcript for this episode will be available from this webpage soon.
+A transcript for this episode can be downloaded at the bottom of this page.

 The Traverse is funded by Creative Scotland and The City of Edinburgh Council, with additional support from The Scottish Government Performing Arts Venues Relief Fund.